 A community partner is a nonprofit or publicly funded organization that forms a partnership with the Carolina Center for Public Service.
 The Center’s programs are committed to developing sustainable partnerships that work to address community-identified concerns.

-If you’re a community representative looking for volunteers, we invite you to submit a request to our Public Service News listserv.
+If you’re a community representative looking for volunteers, we invite you to submit a request to our Public Service Newsletter.
 For more partnership opportunities, browse the tabs below:

 Most CCPS community partners are involved with the Service-Learning Courses program.
 Students enrolled in designated service-learning classes combine academic coursework with community service.
 The service experience is directly linked to the content of their course.
 As a part of the course, students commit to serving three to five hours per week for 10 weeks with a specific community partner.

 Community partners with growing needs or specialized projects can participate in the Service-Learning Internship program, which takes place during the spring semester and during the summer.
 Students from UNC-Chapel Hill apply to participate, and APPLES student leaders review applications and interview top applicants.
 Community partners have the chance to interview top candidates, and then APPLES student leaders match the selected interns with the organizations that meet both their interests and learning goals.
 APPLES subsidizes half of the interns’ pay, and asks community partners to provide the other half.

 APPLES Community Partner Listserv

 For community partners currently working with APPLES or interested in learning more about our programs.
 Covers upcoming opportunities, deadlines for these opportunities such as serving as a internship placement site or a service-learning course partner, and other news.
-To subscribe to this listserv, contact Becca Bender.
+To subscribe to this listserv, contact Kate Palmer.

 Students and community partners connected to an APPLES course are eligible to apply for a partnership grant.
 These grants are intended to benefit the community partner and deepen the service-learning experience for a student.
 APPLES offers up to 10 partnership grants of up to $100 each for the current semester.
 Community partners may submit requests in partnership with their student volunteers.

 The Community Partner Guide provides information about APPLES programs and provides recommendations for supervising students.